Naveenn12/Terraform-helm/README.md

   Lets create one more file outputs.tf file.

   Now all the configurations are in place, Lets trigger the terraform to create the cluster.
-Make sure you are oci-infra folder
+Make sure you are in **oci-infra** folder

 1) Execute a **terraform init**
 2) Execute a **terraform apply**